Pawsome support for tamariki

 MentorEd provides weekly mentoring to children at their school.
 It was started by Palmerston North's Mercedes and David Hayman in 2017.

-The Haymans, who are English and moved to Palmerston North in 2014, were aware some Kiwi children were at their sixth primary school.
-In England every class had a fulltime teacher aide.
+The Haymans, who are English and moved to Palmerston North in 2014, became aware some Kiwi children were at their sixth primary school.
+In England every class has a fulltime teacher aide.

 Mercedes Hayman says adverse childhood experiences mean children can miss out on so much education and don't always feel safe at school.
 MentorEd trains volunteers to go into schools to provide extra support for children in a trauma-informed way.